yuttie/atm/README.md

 cmake . -DCMAKE_BUILD_TYPE=MinSizeRel
 ```

-If you don't know what these build types mean, you should go with the default Release build.
+If you don't know which build type to choose, you should go with the default Release build.

 ## Publications